 Suggestions

-Add specific concrete actions like 'Implements OnPush change detection, configures lazy loading, optimizes bundle size with tree shaking, applies trackBy in ngFor loops'.
+Add specific concrete actions like 'Implements OnPush change detection, configures lazy loading, optimizes bundle size with tree shaking, and applies trackBy in ngFor loops'.

 | Dimension | Reasoning | Score |